netreconlab/ParseCareKit/README.md

 This framework is an API to synchronize [CareKit](https://github.com/carekit-apple/CareKit) 2.0+ data with [parse-server](https://github.com/parse-community/parse-server).
 Note that CareKit data is extremely sensitive and you are responsible for ensuring your parse-server meets HIPAA compliance.
 Look at hipaa-mongo and [hipaa_mongo](https://github.com/netreconlab/hipaa_mongodb) and [hipaa-postges]()(will post soon) to get started with HIPAA compliant databases that can be configured with pare-server.
 An example of how to use parse-server with [postgres](https://www.postgresql.org) and [parse-dashboard](https://github.com/parse-community/parse-dashboard) can be found at [parse-postgres](https://github.com/netreconlab/parse-postgres).

+## What version of ParseCareKit Suits Your Needs?
+- (Most cases) Need to use ParseCareKit for iOS13+ and will be using [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?
+You should use the [master](https://github.com/netreconlab/ParseCareKit) branch.
+You can take advantage of all of the capabilities of ParseCareKit.
+You should use `ParseRemoteSynchronizationManager()` see [below](#synchronizing-your-data) more details.
+- Need to use ParseCareKit for iOS13+ and will be using [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (but you created your own store conforming to the `OCKAnyStoreProtocol`) within your app?
+You should use the [master](https://github.com/netreconlab/ParseCareKit) branch.
+You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
+You should use `ParseSynchronizedStoreManager()` see [below](#synchronizing-your-data) more details.
+- Need to use ParseCareKit for iOS11+ and will be using [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?
+You should use the [carestore](https://github.com/netreconlab/ParseCareKit/tree/carestore) branch.
+You can take advantage of all of the capabilities of ParseCareKit.
+You should use `ParseRemoteSynchronizationManager()` see [below](#synchronizing-your-data) more details.
+The limitation here is that CareKit and CareKitUI can't be use because they require iOS13.
+- Need to use ParseCareKit for iOS13+ and will be using [CareKit <= 2.0.1](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore` or conforming to `OCKAnyStoreProtocol`) within your app?
+You should use the [carekit_2.0.1](https://github.com/netreconlab/ParseCareKit/tree/carekit_2.0.1) branch.
+You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
+You should use `ParseSynchronizedStoreManager()` see [below](#synchronizing-your-data) more details.

 ## Install ParseCareKit
 The framework currently isn't SPM compatible yet as it's depedendent on [Parse](https://github.com/parse-community/Parse-SDK-iOS-OSX) which is currently only compatible with cocoapods.